qzhang503/proteoQ/README.md

 dat_dir <- "c:\\The\\First\\Example"
 ```

 PSM table(s) in a `csv` format will be exported by the end users from the [Mascot](https://http://www.matrixscience.com/) search engine.
 The option of `Include sub-set protein hits` is typically set to `0` with our opinionated choice of the principle of parsimony.
 The options of `Header` and `Peptide quantitation` should be checked to include the search parameters and quantitative values.
-The `filename(s)` of the export(s) will be taken as is, which begin(s) with letter `F`, followed by six digits and ends with `.csv` in filename extension.
+The `filename(s)` of the export(s) will be taken as is.^[The default file names begin with letter `F`, followed by six digits and ends with `.csv` in file name extension.]

+It is possible for the same peptide sequence under different PSM files being assigned to different protein IDs when [inferring](https://www.ncbi.nlm.nih.gov/m/pubmed/21447708/) proteins from peptides.
+To avoid such ambiguity in protein inference, we typically enable the option of `Merge MS/MS files into single search` in [Mascot Daemon](http://www.matrixscience.com/daemon.html).
+If the option is disabled, peptide sequences that have been assigned to multiple protein IDs will be removed when constructing peptide reports.

 The end user will also fill out an `Excel` template with the information of multiplex experiment numbers, TMT channels, LC/MS injection indices, sample IDs and corresponding RAW data filenames.
 The default filename for the experimental summary is `expt_smry.xlsx`.
 If samples were fractionated off-line prior to `LC/MS`, a second `Excel` template will be filled out by users to link multiple `RAW` filenames that are associated to the same sample IDs.
 The default filename for the fractionation summary is `frac_smry.xlsx`.
 Try `?loadf_expts` for more details on the experimental setups.